lizie29u/Deep-Learning/README.md

 ![predictions](images/closing_prices.PNG)

 We experimented with window sizes of 5, 6, 8 and 10.
-The window size of 10 seemed to give the better performance.
+The window size of 10 seemed to give the best performance.
 .